Margaret Wycherly

 Margaret De Wolfe Wycherly (26 October 1881 – 6 June 1956) was an English actress.
 A prolific stage and screen performer, she spent many years in the United States and is best remembered for her Broadway roles and Hollywood character parts.
 On screen she played mother to Gary Cooper (Sergeant York) and James Cagney (White Heat).
+She was nominated for the Academy Award for Best Supporting Actress for her role in Sergeant York (1941) but lost to Mary Astor for The Great Lie (1941).

 Early life

-Wycherly was born in London, England to a Canadian father and American mother, Dr. and Mrs. J. L. De Wolfe.
+Margaret Wycherly was born in London, England to a Canadian father and American mother, Dr. and Mrs. J. L. De Wolfe.
 She was married to writer Bayard Veiller (1869–1943) in 1901.
 They had a son, Anthony Veiller (1903–1965), who also became a writer.
 She and Veiller divorced in 1922.